Course Outline

 Description

 In this course you will develop knowledge, skills and critical thinking in reading, interpreting and conducting quantitative research in the health sciences.
-The whole research process is considered: asking research questions, planning quantitative studies, summarising data numerically and graphically, analysis using confidence intervals and hypothesis testing, and reporting the results for an academic audience.
+The following components of the research process will be addressed: asking research questions, planning quantitative studies, summarising data numerically and graphically, analysis using confidence intervals and hypothesis testing, and reporting the results for an academic audience.

 How will this course be delivered?